-Recently I was fortunate enough to attend a meeting of the Royal Society’s Global Environmental Research Committee (GERC), the focus of which was Biodiversity.
+Recently I was fortunate enough to attend a meeting of the Royal Society’s Global Environmental Research Committee (GERC), the focus of which was Biodiversity (see GERC paper on priorities).

 Biodiversity has become a key global policy concern within the context of rapid global change.
 Changing climates, land use and human population size can all influence biodiversity, often with negative impacts.
 Six experts presented their research in this area, covering a wide range of topics including patterns of biodiversity, networks, microbial diversity and biodiversity and policy.